fedang/fedang.net/content/posts/pointer-tagging/index.md

 #define VALUE_TO_TINYSTR(val) ((val).to.tinystr)
 ```

-In this implementation, the tag is not bitmangled and can thus be accessed very fast.
+In this implementation, the tag can be accessed very fast
+without any further operation (shift/masking).
 However, the size overhead is quite detrimental.
 Usually, a tagged union made from two words is passed around using two registers.
 This effectively halves the number of available processor registers and makes